Events, Conferences, Seminars, Campaign Meetings

 15 February 2013, Seville, Spain

-Helen Darbishire and Victoria Anderica met with members of the Andalucian government in Seville on the 15th of February to advise the government on the drafting of a transparency law in Andalucia.
+Helen Darbishire and Victoria Anderica met with members of the Andalucian government in Seville on 15 February to advise the government on the drafting of a transparency law in Andalucia.
 There they also discussed the mission of Access Info, to defend the right to freedom of information, and also the 10 principles of the Pro Action Coalition.

 The Personal Democracy Forum in Poland (Central America and Eastern Europe)